aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/get-icon-sets-data-bars-or-color-scales-objects-used-in-conditional-formatting/_index.md

 ---
 title: Get Icon Sets, Data Bars or Color Scales Objects used in Conditional Formatting
-description: Aspose.Cells is a .NET library for working with spreadsheet files.
+description: Aspose.Cells for Python via .NET is a Python library for working with spreadsheet files.
 It supports the use of icon sets, data bars, and color scale objects in conditional formatting to display data from spreadsheets.
-This article describes how to use the Aspose.Cells library to retrieve data for these objects.
+This article describes how to use the Aspose.Cells for Python via .NET library to retrieve data for these objects.
-keywords: Aspose.Cells, Conditional Formatting, Icon Set, Data Bar, Color Scale, Spreadsheet
+keywords: Aspose.Cells for Python via .NET, Conditional Formatting, Icon Set, Data Bar, Color Scale, Spreadsheet
 type: docs
 weight: 10
 url: /python-net/get-icon-sets-data-bars-or-color-scales-objects-used-in-conditional-formatting/